loopline-systems/closeio-api-wrapper/README.md

 License
 -------

-The Close.io API Wrapper is licensed under the MIT License - see the LICENSE file for details We are not affiliated with Close.io itself.
+The Close.io API Wrapper is licensed under the MIT License - see the LICENSE file for details<br />
+*!We are not affiliated with Close.io itself.*